noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 # ACTION: e.g. accept/reject, taken by the security groups, NACLs, etc
 ```

+### encryption

+- hardware acceleration allows for line-rate AES-256 encryption of network traffic without performance penalty
+- automatically for all VPC, and VPC-peering traffic

 ## considerations

 - vpc ip range: 1 primary and up to 4 secondary; the smallest range is 28 (4 ips), the largest is 16 (65,536 ips)